BruceEckel/PolymorphismUnbound/presentation/slides.md

 * Maybe conflating these should have been left to Smalltalk
   * Have I ever used more than one level of inheritance? (except examples)
   * Some newer languages (Rust, Go) explicitly disallow it
     * Code reuse means embedding an object rather than inheriting
-  * Luciano Ramalho: implement interfaces only for "frameworks"
+* Interface implementation allows later incorporation of new types
+  * The essence of a "framework" (Luciano Ramalho)

 ---